 Abusers sometimes use drink or drugs as an excuse for their behaviour.
 Simply saying they were drunk or don’t remember does not take away their responsibility for their actions.
 Perpetrators who have a drink or drug problem should have both their substance abuse and their abusive behaviour addressed.

 Those on the receiving end of domestic abuse may turn to alcohol or drugs as a way of escaping from it.
 This can then be used by the perpetrator as an excuse for their abuse, claiming they have been provoked by their partner’s addiction.
 It is important that the people are supported and the abuser held to account for their actions and not excused because of the partner’s behaviour.

 Norfolk Alcohol and Drug Behaviour Change Service is a free and confidential service for adults (including offenders), families, carers and affected others.

 CGL offer a range of opportunities including workshops, brief interventions, structured groups and one-to-one key working sessions.
-The also have needle exchanges at our fixed sites, where you can also get harm reduction advice, blood borne virus testing (including HIV and Hep C), naloxone training and access to other services.
+They also have needle exchanges at their sites, where you can also get harm reduction advice, blood borne virus testing (including HIV and Hep C), naloxone training and access to other services.